 Lift up the skin 1 mm left of the midline (just behind the ear) with forceps and make a small horizontal incision with surgical scissors.

-Insert the scissors into the incision, and cut 1 cm rostrally.

-At the initial incision point, make a 5 – 6 mm lateral cut towards the right ear, and then cut towards the rostral end of the previous incision (step 2.3).
+Make a 5 – 6 mm lateral cut towards the right ear, and then cut towards the rostral end of the head.

+At the initial incision point, insert the scissors and cut 10 mm rostrally.

+Cut the skin around the right ear and near the right eye to expose the right side of the skull and temporal muscle.
 Ensure that the widest part of the exposed area is at least 7 mm.

-Cut the skin around the right ear, near the right eye.
-Expose the right side of the skull and temporal muscle.
 Trim the skin further if the surgical area needs to be extended.

 Fix the skin around the incision by putting a few drops of butyl cyanoacrylate glue between the skull and the skin.

 Using a cotton swab, rub the surface of the skull in a circular motion to remove the periosteum from the skull.
-Ensure that none remains and that the skull is completely dry.
-The skull will quickly air dry after application of the gel foam soaked in brain buffer, if more drying is needed, use cotton tip swabs.
-This step is crucial for head plate fixation (Figure 1B).

-Note: If there is periosteum left on the skull, or if the skull is not dry before gluing on the head plate, it will likely detach.
-If this happens, gently remove the head plate and start over.
-Bleeding may occur during this process; allow a few minutes for it to clot, and then gently remove.
-This process is not recommended to be repeated more than twice.
+Ensure that none remains by drying the skull completely.

-Using spring scissors and forceps, separate the temporal muscle from the skull; cut and retract the muscle downwards until reaching the squamosal bone (Figure 1C).
-Be careful not to damage the superficial temporal vein that runs along the level of the squamosal bone near the eye, otherwise hemorrhaging might occur.
+Using spring scissors and forceps, separate the temporal muscle from the skull; cut and retract the muscle laterally until reaching the squamosal bone (Figure 1C).
+Take extreme care not to damage the superficial temporal vein that runs along the level of the squamosal bone near the eye, otherwise hemorrhaging might occur.

-Control bleeding with gel foam pre-soaked in brain buffer, and drop butyl cyanoacrylate glue onto the bleeding site.
+Control bleeding with gel foam pre-soaked in brain buffer.
 For serious hemorrhaging use a heat cauterizer.
+Drop butyl cyanoacrylate glue onto the bleeding sites.

 Craniotomy